 The secret?
 These branches.
 They look like branches from the yard except they are actually made of wire.
 They have tons of little mini branches coming off of them that are all wire, too.
 The surface of the branch is super realistic and made it the perfect solution for this craft.

-They come in tons of colors, but I like the darker branches best because they looked like I just picked them up from the yard.
+They come in tons of colors, but I like the darker branches best because they look like I just picked them up from the yard.
 The branches would be great for tons of different crafts for spring, too.
 There are 10 branches in a set and I used seven of them for this project.

 Next, I used these wood slices.

 If you have wood slices at home, you want to make sure they are between 1.5 to 2 inches.
 If they are any larger than that the wood slices are almost too heavy for the branches.

 I also ordered this set that are pre-drilled with this tiny hole at the top.
 It saved so much time on this end from having to drill holes in each one.
 The wood slices came in a set of 50 and I wish I would have ordered two sets.
 I’m going to order another set to make the branches even more “wood slicey.”

 Now the rest was so easy.
 You have all the supplies, now you just need about 10 minutes for the entire craft.

 Start by separating these wire branches.
 I took each of the branches and separated the ends.

 When I was finished they looked like this.

 Step two: add wood slices on the end of the branch